Improving your project with SBT

 and marking all offending warnings as errors within scalastyle-config.xml.

-In case something break here and you don’t want it to be fixed (because you e.g. don’t agree with the tools in this particular case) you can suppress tools with:
+In case something breaks here and you don’t want it fixed (e.g., you don’t agree with the tools in this particular case), you can suppress the tools with:

 // format: OFF